palantir/atlasdb/docs/transaction_protocol.md

 For specific tables we allow these old nonce values to be removed from the KV store, but at the cost of never being able to read this table in a read-only transaction.
-This seems like a good trade-off and let's us build indexes with status variables and be able to delete old values completely and still support range scans.
+This seems like a good trade-off and lets us build indexes with status variables and be able to delete old values completely and still support range scans.